 Both can deliver superior financial performance and make the world a better place, but they work in different ways, and there are some overlaps between the two strategies.

-IFC provides a useful framework to understand the nuances between ESG and Impact Investing and compare actions taken at each stage of the typical investment process in the light of these differences:
+The International Finance Corporation (IFC) provides a useful framework to understand the nuances between ESG and Impact investments and compare actions taken at each stage of the typical investment process in the light of these differences:

 Because the definition of impact is very broad and vast, it is almost impossible to propose a single, universal scope of application of the concept of impact.

-There is currently no robust and recognized methodology for measuring net impact (positive externalities adjusted for negative externalities).
+There is currently no universally accepted methodology for measuring net impact (positive externalities adjusted for negative externalities).

 As a result, different perspectives and dimensions will affect how impact will be framed and measured by companies.

-This leads to 2 points of attention when looking at Impact assessments:
+This leads to 2 key points concerning impact assessments:

-Created in 2016, the Impact Management Project (IMP) is the reference organization on impact measurement.
+Created in 2016, the Impact Management Project (IMP) is the reference organisation on impact measurement.

 It provides a forum for building global consensus on measuring, assessing, and reporting impacts on people and the natural environment.

-IMP is part of the organization that will advise the newly created International Sustainability Standards Board (ISSB).
+IMP is part of the organisation that will advise the newly created International Sustainability Standards Board (ISSB).

 ISSB was launched in November 2021 by IFRS to develop a comprehensive global baseline of high-quality sustainability disclosure standards.